-The School of Mental Health Counseling, located in the College of Pharmacy & Health Sciences, prepares professional counselors in four master's level tracks; 1.)
-Marriage, Couples, and Family Counseling; 2.)
+The School of Mental Health Counseling, located in the College of Pharmacy and Health Sciences, prepares professional counselors in four master's level tracks; 1.)
+Marriage, Couple, and Family Counseling; 2.)
 Clinical Mental Health Counseling; 3.)
 Clinical Pastoral Therapy; and 4) School Counseling.
-The Marriage, Couples, and Family Counseling track, as well as the Clinical Mental Health Counseling track, have been accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The school counseling track is preparing to submit documents for accreditation approval.
+The Marriage, Couples, and Family Counseling track, and the Clinical Mental Health Counseling track, have been accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Accreditation will also be sought from the College of Pastoral Supervision and Psychotherapy for appropriate specialties.
+The school counseling track is preparing to submit documents for CACREP accreditation in 2023